 Students completing the 4-year Service Scholarship program may choose to receive Odyssey credit either in the SW (Service to the World) or the PL (Professional and Leadership Development) category.
 Credit is received upon submission of an Odyssey Completion Form to the Odyssey Office spring of the Scholar’s Senior Year.

 Information regarding application to the Miller Center Scholarship program is available through Admissions.

 To see what Service Scholars are all about, check out the Facebook page.

-Service Scholars on the Fall 2015 retreat to Heifer Ranch.
+The Service Scholars on the 2016 Retreat to Heifer Ranch.